wojtekwalczak/EmoClassifier/README.md

 EmoClassifier
 =============

-Classifies the emotional affinity of sentences in Polish
+Classifies the emotional affinity of sentences in Polish.

+WARNING: work in progress :-)